Senna glycoside: Medical uses

 Senna is used for episodic and chronic constipation though there is a lack of high-quality evidence to support its use for these purposes.
 It may also be used to aid in the evacuation of the bowel prior to surgery or invasive rectal or colonic examinations.

 Administration

-It should be taken once daily at bedtime.
 Oral senna products typically produce a bowel movement in 6 to 12 hours.
 Rectal suppositories can act within minutes or take up to two hours.

 Contraindications

 According to Commission E, senna is contraindicated in cases of intestinal obstruction, acute intestinal inflammation (e.g., Crohn's disease), ulcerative colitis, appendicitis, and abdominal pain of unknown origin.

 Senna is considered contraindicated in people with a documented allergy to anthraquinones.
 Such allergies are rare and typically limited to dermatological reactions of redness and itching.

 Adverse effects

 Adverse effects are typically limited to gastrointestinal reactions and include abdominal pain or cramps, diarrhea, nausea, and vomiting.

 Regular use of senna products can lead to a characteristic brown pigmentation of the internal colonic wall seen on colonoscopy.
 This abnormal pigmentation is known as melanosis coli.